MU-HPDI/postgres-extensions-with-cuda/README.md

 +-----------------------------------------------------------------------------+
 ```
 3. Set the required environment variables in a `.env` file.
-4. Create environment for python virtual environment: `python3 -m venv env`
-5. Install python dependencies: `pip install -r requirements.txt`
-6. Insert dummy data into the database: `make insert`
+4. Insert dummy data into the database: `make insert`
-7. Run the project: `make clean all`
+5. Run the project: `make clean all`
-8. Optionally, you can run only the CUDA kernel: `make clean cuda`
+6. Optionally, you can run only the CUDA kernel: `make clean cuda`
    1. Then, you execute the kernel: `./cuda.out`

 ## PostgreSQL Functions